wp-plugins/orbisius-child-theme-creator/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Added a new feature to Customize title, description etc of the new child theme

 = 1.0.9 =
 * Fixed: JS errors are cause errors with other plugins
 * Loads plugin's JS/CSS files only on child theme creator pages (admin area)